Unsplash: John Arano

 Giant sets are similar to circuit training.
 The difference is circuits typically work the entire body, or at least most of it, and are often focused on a cardio effect.
 As with circuit training, we don’t recommend “going giant” as a long-term strategy.
-But as occasional means of cranking up intensity or for periods of 3-6 weeks, giant sets can shock you into greater gains.
+But as an occasional means of cranking up intensity or for periods of 3-6 weeks, giant sets can shock you into greater gains.

 GIANT SET BASICS